 We went there one night and had Chinese food, coconut, and Asian ice-cream.
 The food is very cheap, but not that impressively tasty.
 It is very touristy, and we did not see many locals eat there.

-We tried to find Indonesian food there, but it was impossible. 🙂 It is great fun wandering around the different street restaurants and food stalls and soak in the atmosphere and all the delicious smells.
+We tried to find Malay food there, but it was impossible. 🙂 It is great fun wandering around the different street restaurants and food stalls and soak in the atmosphere and all the delicious smells.

 - How to get there: Take the Green no. 8 Monorail Line from KL Sentral to Bukit Bintang.
 From there it is just a short walk.